vkirch/100-days-of-code/log.md

 **Today's Progress**: Now working on the technical document project.
 Got a good chunk done.

 **Thoughts:** Happy so far with the rate at which I'm getting this project done.
 Struggling with the layout again.
 It looks like I need to debug my code cause in theory everything should be working...

+### Day 19: September 13, 2018

+**Today's Progress**: Had some trouble setting up a two unequal column layout as it was causing a horizontal overflow...
+I was also very tired thus making small mistakes but I'm almost done and I'm happy with it.

+**Thoughts:** Doing good.